TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 ----------------------------------------------

 You should provide two preview images for your distribution.
-Provide a small 220x150 pixels for the list in the Extension Manager as :file:`Resources/Public/Images/Distribution.png` and a larger 300x400 pixels welcome image as :file:`Resources/Public/Images/DistributionWelcome.png`.
+Provide a small 220x150 pixels for the list in the `Extension Manager`:pn: as :file:`Resources/Public/Images/Distribution.png` and a larger 300x400 pixels welcome image as :file:`Resources/Public/Images/DistributionWelcome.png`.
-The welcome image is displayed in the distribution detail view inside the Extension Manager.
+The welcome image is displayed in the distribution detail view inside the `Extension Manager`:pn:.

 .. _distribution-kickstart-fileadmin: